Monkey

 Carnegie Hall (named after Scottish–born philanthropist Andrew Carnegie)

-Guggenheim Museum, Metropolitan Opera House
+Guggenheim Museum (the original – opened in 1937); Metropolitan Opera House

 Lincoln Center for the Performing Arts, including the Juilliard School